pjincz/nginx-cgi/README.md

 variables, see <https://nginx.org/en/docs/varindex.html> for more details.

 This option can appears more than 1 time to set multiple variables.
 If more than one option set the same var, then the last one works.
-If more than one location specified the same var, the nested one works.
+These directives are inherited from the previous configuration level if and only if there's no cgi_set_var directives defined on the current level.

 The option also can be used to override standard CGI vars.
+This may be useful in some case, for example hacking old CGI script or simulate standard vars that are not supported by this plugin now (Such as `PATH_TRANSLATED`, `REMOTE_IDENT`).
+But it's not recommanded, it may introduce confusing issues to your system.

 #### `cgi_stderr <path>`